From 2019, there is no longer a dedicated call for HCI Winter/Summer Schools.

 |Travel for 8 guest speakers||$6,000|

-Those who are awarded a SIGCHI Development Fund award under this special funding initiative will be provided a contact to our Program Coordinator within the ACM who can assist with processing claims and reimbursements.
+Those who were awarded a SIGCHI Development Fund award under this special funding initiative were provided a contact to our Program Coordinator within the ACM who can assist with processing claims and reimbursements.

 It is important to note that all financial claims are guided by our SIGCHI Volunteer Reimbursement Policy and ACM policies on what can be claimed and how.

-Such special initiatives under the development fund are only a few of the supports SIGCHI offers.
-Our funding page describes all the different types of Conference Support, Community Support and Student Support SIGCHI can offer to members, conferences and student members.
+Our support page describes all the different types current support SIGCHI can offer to members, conferences and student members.